noi-ph/editorials/2023/tama-practice/mod-pow/index.md

 could also just ask WolframAlpha to perform these computations for you.

 [^1]: You have to be a bit careful when considering the cases where your
-    base is not coprime to your modulus
+    base is not coprime to your modulus.

 </details>